library(torch)

 In reality, being able to predict a single measurement may not necessarily be of great use.
 Fortunately, not much adaptation is required to obtain multiple predictions from this type of model.
 In principle, we just have to modify the output size of the final linear layer.
 For performance reasons, we’ll go a bit further, but it’ll still be a moderate change.

-Since the target now is a sequence, we also have to adapt the dataset().
+Since the target now is a sequence, we also have to adapt the dataset()

-21.5.3.1 Dataset() adaptation
+21.5.3.1 Dataset()

 Just like the number of consecutive measurements in an input tensor, that of the target tensors should be configurable.
-We therefore introduce a new parameter, n_forecast, that indicates the desired length:
+We therefore introduce a new parameter, n_forecast

-demand_dataset <- dataset(
+<- dataset(

-name = "demand_dataset",
+demand_dataset name = "demand_dataset",

 initialize = function(x,